Mission Statement (Our approach to reaching our desired future)

 - welcoming, caring, respectful, and safe learning environments

 Students will gain the knowledge and skills to be contributing citizens and the desire to develop as life-long learners.

 The Horizon School Division is a rural jurisdiction situated between the cities of Medicine Hat and Lethbridge spanning from Coutts on the Canada/US border to Lomond in the County of Vulcan.
-The Division provides education services to approximately 3550 students and consists of 16 schools of various grade configurations in the communities of Barnwell, Enchant, Grassy Lake, Hays, Lomond, Milk River, Taber, Vauxhall, and Warner, plus two Christian Alternative Schools, and three Outreach schools.
-Additionally, there are 18 Hutterian Brethren schools scattered throughout the Division.
+The Division provides education services to approximately 3500 students and consists of 15 schools of various grade configurations in the communities of Barnwell, Enchant, Grassy Lake, Hays, Lomond, Milk River, Taber, Vauxhall, and Warner, plus two Christian Alternative Schools, and three Outreach schools.
+Additionally, there are 19 Hutterian Brethren schools scattered throughout the Division.
 Most of the communities within the Horizon School Division are small, with the Town of Taber, population 8,000, being the largest.
 Schools, excluding one-room Colony schools, range in size from 32 to 480 students.

 In many of our rural schools, the number of students per grade is small, which has necessitated some double and even triple grading.
 Furthermore, school subjects are often cycled in multi-graded classrooms, which results in students writing exams a full year after completing the course.